-As this issue went to press, meteorologists were 99.9 percent sure that Erika, no longer even a tropical storm, would pass us by entirely, and they'd moved their watchful eyes on to Fred, strengthening in the Atlantic.
-The lack of an actual hurricane doesn't undermine my choice of the Hurricane cocktail to remix this month, though – according to historians, the drink was never actually named for the weather event at all.
+The lack of an actual hurricane doesn't undermine the choice of a Hurricane cocktail to remix this month – because, according to historians, the drink was never actually named for the weather event at all.

 In the 1920s, Pat O'Brien (whose bar still goes strong on Bourbon Street today) ran a New Orleans speakeasy called Club Tipperary.
 "Entrance to the club depended on knowing its password: Storm's A-brewing," Elizabeth Pearce writes in Edible New Orleans.
 Rum was in abundant supply, but unfashionable, and liquor suppliers wouldn't sell bars the hard-to-get whiskey they wanted unless they also purchased several cases of rum.
 Faced with an oversupply of rum, Pearce writes, O'Brien "challenged his bartenders to create a new rum-based drink, and the Hurricane was born.
 Its name was inspired by his 'Storm's A-brewing' password and O'Brien served it in an iconic hurricane-lantern-shaped glass."